Taojunshen/systemcenter-docs-psprocessing/sc-cmdlets/SystemCenter2016/VirtualMachineManager/vlatest/Set-SCLibraryServer.md

 ```

 ### -RemoveVMNetwork
-Removes network connectivity for one or more VM networks from the specified library server when used in conjunction with Set-SCVMLibraryServer.
+Removes network connectivity for one or more VM networks from the specified library server when used in conjunction with **Set-SCVMLibraryServer**.

 ```yaml
 Type: VMNetwork[]